 Again, if the problem is serious, a well co-ordinated effort would be useful.
 Grassroot effort working with the Police; put up posters at “Hot spots”, talk to stall owners… I believe the police would want to root out social menace and don’t mind the “free labour”, we would have added creditability by working with the authority as well.

 I see, but compare with government organisation, SBF only needs to tend to Buddhist matter.
 I always have the impression they are there to serve the Buddhist community, and no Buddhist matter is however small?
-Well, I maybe wrong,
+Well, I maybe wrong, 😛

 I don’t think I should relate the feedbacks here.
 It isn’t fair to SBF or the owner of moonpointer.
 This is after all not a SBF related blog or forum.
-But if you are one of the channels we can get through to SBF, it would be great!
+But if you are one of the channels we can get through to SBF, it would be great! 🙂 And trust me, my friends tried any possible channels they could find.
+You could be our last hope!
+Sadhu!

-Yes Menghaw, another letter to the press is a good start!
+Yes Menghaw, another letter to the press is a good start! 🙂

 Hmmm each government agency has their own focal area of responsibility too.
 And for me to really help it’ll be useful to at least let me know of what nature the feedback is pertaining to?
 Don’t need the details but just the subject of the issue in question.
-Then they may be prompted to revisit the specific issue of your concern, unless your intention is just to feedback about their unresponsiveness to feedback, then that’s fine too
+Then they may be prompted to revisit the specific issue of your concern, unless your intention is just to feedback about their unresponsiveness to feedback, then that’s fine too :pff:

-Thank you Keira, it’s not for me to decide also, sorry!
+Thank you Keira, it is not for me to decide also, sorry!
 But what i know is some of the matters had passed so long, and some required immediate attention from SBF then but didn’t get it.
 My friends had since lost confident in them.
-But yes, maybe you can let them know about their unresponsiveness and I hope they can regain back my friends’ confidence in them soon.
+But yes, maybe you can let them know about their unresponsiveness and I hope they can regain back my friends’ confidence in them soon. 🙂 Oh, let’s not forget to suggest them to write to the press about the bogus monks and nuns?

 Hi Shian, would you be writing to the press too?
-I heard you are a prolific Buddhist writer
+I heard you are a prolific Buddhist writer 😉

 Rule #1: When in doubt, call the cops immediately –